 The Bible’s teachings on the sanctity of animals are clear.
 According to Leviticus 11:26, people who touch an animal with a split hoof is unclean.
 A similar rule holds true for animals without cud.
 Anyone who touches them, including the animal’s carcasses, is also unclean.
 It is even unclean to touch a dead animal’s hooves without washing your hands.

 A few animals with split hooves are considered ceremonially unclean, including pigs.
 Rabbits, camels, and rock badgers are exceptions to the rule, as they do not chew cud.
-However, pigs, which do have split hooves, are unclean and should not be touched or eaten.
-The Bible also considers camels, hyrax, and rabbits to be unclean, despite the fact that they do not eat or drink.
+However, pigs with split hooves are unclean and should not be touched or eaten.
+The Bible also considers camels, hyrax, and rabbits unclean, even though they do not eat or drink.

 The New Testament also has some clearer guidance regarding which animals are considered unclean.
-In Leviticus 11, for instance, we find the list of acceptable animals.
-Animals with cloven hooves, aquatic animals, and winged insects, must have joints in their legs above their feet.
-Birds and bats are also forbidden and the Bible explicitly states that eating them is unclean.
+In Leviticus 11, we find the list of acceptable animals.
+Animals with cloven hooves, aquatic animals, and winged insects must have joints in their legs above their feet.
+Birds and bats are also forbidden; the Bible explicitly states that eating them is unclean.

-Camels are not listed as unclean according to the Bible.
-However, it is worth noting that the Islamic tradition did not view camels as having divided hooves, and therefore they were not considered unclean by the Bible.
+Camels are not listed as unclean, according to the Bible.
+However, it is worth noting that the Islamic tradition did not view camels as having divided hooves; therefore, they were not considered unclean by the Bible.
 Rather, the Islamic view of split hooves is more likely to be accurate.
 And because there are a few ambiguities about the meaning of split hooves, it is best to avoid them if possible.